Considering booking a last minute trip to Walt Disney World?

 What I don’t love: It’s hard to navigate.
 I don’t love that some things aren’t super clear.
 Also, being Canadian I have to rely on wi-fi in the parks and it can be spotty.

 Then, I kept hearing about the Bread Service at Sanaa (at Disney’s Animal Kingdom Lodge).
-I was confused about the allure, so I had Danny check it out online.
-Basically it’s five types of flat bread with nine DIFFERENT SAUCES.
+There are five types of flat bread with nine DIFFERENT SAUCES.
 And everyone always raves about it.
 And it’s at Animal Kingdom lodge, where you can see the animals roam the savannah outside the restaurant.
 So, we made a reservation for lunch there on Valentines Day!
 So fun!

 For both of our reservations, I had to give a credit card number to hold the spot, and you have 24 hours to cancel or they could charge you.